sosiristseng/sosiristseng.github.io/docs/blog/posts/system/2024-04-22-swap-setup.md

 <!-- more -->

-## Use a swap file in btrfs
+## Use a swap file (in btrfs)

-Swap file are more flexible in disk space and partition usage than swap partitions.
+Swap files are more flexible than swap partitions in terms of disk space and partition usage.

 Source: [btrfs docs](https://btrfs.readthedocs.io/en/latest/Swapfile.html) and [Arch Linux wiki](https://wiki.archlinux.org/title/btrfs#Swap_file).

-The swapfile should not use COW.
+The following commands create a swapfile in the btrfs filesystem, which does not (and should not) use COW.

 ```sh
 cd /  # Or other dir for the swapfile